mlabs-haskell/plutus-simple-model/README.md

 withSpend :: PubKeyHash -> Value -> (UserSpend -> Run ()) -> Run ()
 ```

 When we know what inputs to spend we need to make a TX.
 We do it with function `initGameTx`.
-We will dicuss it soon.
+We will discuss it soon.
 After that we should sign TX with the key of the sender.
 We use function `signTx` for that.
 As the last step we post TX and hope that it will execute fine (`sendTx`).